Travelling to Morocco in April: Is it a good time to visit?

 Where to go in Morocco in April

-With its temperate climate, April is an ideal time to explore Morocco’s rugged landscapes, from the Rif Mountains in the north to the Sahara Desert in the south.
-The relatively mild temperatures make it a pleasant month to embark on camel treks into the stunning dunes of Erg Chebbi and Erg Chigaga or venture off to explore the hiking trails of the Atlas Mountains (snow may still be around at higher elevations).
+With its near-perfect climate, April is an ideal time to explore Morocco’s diverse landscapes, from the Rif Mountains in the north to the Sahara Desert in the south.
+The relatively mild temperatures make it a wonderful month to embark on camel treks into the dunes of Erg Chebbi and Erg Chigaga or venture off to explore the hiking trails of the Atlas Mountains (snow may still be around at higher elevations).

-Along the coastlines, both the Mediterranean and Atlantic shores offer sunny days, gentle breezes and smaller crowds in April.
-This makes it an ideal time to visit Essaouira, Agadir and Al Hoceima, although the waters might not yet be warm enough to swim for some.
-With the winter surf season coming to an end, this is a great time for beginners to hit the surf schools of Taghazout, without having to compete for waves.
+Along the coastlines, both the Mediterranean and Atlantic shores offer sunny days, gentle breezes and smaller crowds in April, at least compared to the busy summer months.
+This makes it an ideal time to visit Essaouira, Agadir and Al Hoceima, although the waters might not yet be warm enough to swim (for some).

 Want to explore Morocco on a self-driving trip?
 This two-week itinerary from Essaouira is a perfect option for April.